If you’re not attracting leads to your business, sooner or later you’re going to have a serious problem.

 This is why 62% of marketers have blogs – to attract the right audience who will eventually buy their product.

 Viral marketing is all about creating valuable content that your target customers crave and giving it a promotional boost until it catches other people’s attention.
 At that point, you don’t have to do anything.
-The content will promote itself – generating leads, customers and sales for your business in the process.
+The content will promote itself – boosting your social media profile, broadening your reach to your target audience, and bolstering sales for your business in the process.

 Intuit Inc., a leading accounting software company with over 8,000 employees, combined viral marketing with an interactive website to generate small business leads, engage their customers and grew their revenue to approximately $2,670,000,000.